 - Fold the apron in half to find the center of the pocket.
 Again, press well to create a strong center crease… but ONLY in the pocket panel area; you don’t need to crease the body of the apron.

 - Using pins or a fabric pencil, and following your crease, mark your center line.
-Measure 5½” to the right of center and draw a vertical line.
-Then measure 11″ to the right of center and draw a vertical line.
+Measure 5½” to the right of center and draw a parallel vertical line.
+Then measure 11″ to the right of center and draw a parallel vertical line.
 The lines should extend from the hem to the horizontal crease, or you can simply place a pin at each measurement.
 Repeat to the left of center, drawing a vertical line or placing a pin 5½” to the left of center and 11″ to the left of center.
 You will use these divisions to both center your appliqués and stitch your final pocket divisions.

 - Find all your finished appliqué pieces from above.